What Bonuses and Additional Wages Do Trucking Companies Pay?

 Trucking companies are most concerned about retaining their hired driver associates.
 Thus, many have several types of smaller benefits available to their truck drivers, such as tuition assistance (e.g. Prime), health savings accounts (e.g. Wayne Transports), spending accounts (e.g.Wayne, Schneider), phone stipends (e.g. Wayne Transports), profit sharing (e.g. Dot), employee assistance programs (e.g. Schneider, Dot), disability benefits, employee discounts, commuter benefits, free health and wellness programs such as gym access, recreation options, service awards, and more.
 Some carriers even offer exclusive, complimentary resorts only for employees and their families.

-Speaking of time, while there are free gyms at many company operating centers such as Schneider, most drivers simply do not have the time (or energy) to utilize them to the fullest extent as opposed to if you had a nine-to-five office job.
+After 11 hours of driving, the last thing you think about is managing your savings account.
+Similarly, while there are free gyms at many company operating centers such as Schneider, most drivers simply don’t have the time (or energy) to work out.

-By the time such a person is ready to retire, their investment and savings plans would have matured a nice bit.
+By the time these truck drivers are ready to retire, their investment and savings plans would have matured a nice bit.
 Trucking can be a experience with plenty of benefits, but only for a certain and elite few who choose to answer the call.

 What Are the Other Job Benefits of Being a Truck Driver?